markovmodel/deeptime/vampnet/README.md

 ## Installation

+IMPORTANT: we're currently investigating an issue with Tensorflow 1.7 which causes the eigenvalue decomposition to fail.
+This issue doesn't present itself on TF 1.4-1.6, so until this is resolved please use one of these older releases instead.

-This package requires [Tensorflow 1.4](https://www.tensorflow.org) to be used.
+This package requires [Tensorflow 1.4-1.6](https://www.tensorflow.org) to be used.
 Please install either tensorflow or tensorflow-gpu.
 Installation instructions:

 https://www.tensorflow.org/install/